 Keto adaptation is ROUGH

-It takes a while to become what is known as “keto-adapted,” which is your body’s way of saying “hey, I got this, I’m ready to mainly burn fat!”
+It takes a while to become what is known as “keto-adapted,” the body’s process of adjusting to a ketogenic diet.
+It is your body’s way of saying “hey, I got this, I’m ready to mainly burn fat!”

-At the start of the adaption period, your body is rebooting what it has known for pretty much your entire life.
-Your brain is used to running on glucose and suddenly it doesn’t have it.
-Now, it CRAVES it.
-You’re in glucose WITHDRAWAL.
+During the first few weeks of following the keto diet, your body is rebooting what it has known for pretty much your entire life.
+Your brain is used to running on glucose and suddenly, it doesn’t have it.
+Now, it craves it.
+You’re in glucose withdrawal.

-Some describe this phenomenon as the “keto flu,” where you basically feel the opposite of everything promised – sick, fatigued, nauseous, mental cloudiness, etc. – it’s not very pleasant.
+Some describe this phenomenon as the “keto flu,” where you basically feel the opposite of everything promised — sick, fatigued, nauseous, mentally cloudy, etc. — it’s not very pleasant.

-Oh, and I should probably also mention that low carb means low fiber… pooping could be an issue.
-It’s often recommended to add extra magnesium, potassium & sodium to your diet (especially in the adaption phase) to help help your digestion elimination process.
+Oh, and I should probably also mention that low carb often means low fiber, meaning digestive issues like bloating, constipation, or diarrhea can be an issue.
+It’s often recommended to limit sodium and to include more high-fiber, low-carb foods like avocados, raspberries, and spinach to help support your digestion-elimination process.

 Is a keto diet safe for people with diabetes?

-The main risks when following a keto diet (or any other diet that restricts food choice and calorie intake) are related to mental health.
-ANY restrictive diet can potentially lead to an unhealthy relationship with food, and, in some cases, eating disorders.
+Often overlooked, another risk of restrictive dieting is related to mental health.
+Any restrictive diet can potentially lead to an unhealthy relationship with food, and, in some cases, may contribute to disordered eating patterns or eating disorders.

-If you find yourself constantly thinking about food, avoiding social situations where food is involved, or struggling with a negative body image, please seek professional help.
+If you find yourself constantly thinking about food, avoiding social situations where food is involved, or struggling with a negative body image, please seek the help of a mental health professional or a registered dietitian specializing in this area

 Keto diet and ketoacidosis

-You can easily measure the ketone level in your body with a urine test.
+To monitor for ketoacidosis, you can measure the ketone level in your body with a urine test.
 You can buy ketone test kits over the counter at most drug stores and pharmacies.

 Urine ketone levels